How to Unfreeze a Credit File

 Copyright © 2020 Beehive

-Authorized by the National Credit Union Administration to serve LDS Church members in Idaho, Wyoming, Montana, Washington, Oregon, and Nevada.
+Authorized by the National Credit Union Administration to serve members of The Church of Jesus Christ of Latter-day Saints in the United States.
 We do business in accordance with the Federal Fair Housing Law and the Equal Credit Opportunity Act.
 This credit union is federally insured by the National Credit Union Administration.
 Your savings are federally insured to at least $250,000 and backed by the full faith and credit of the United States Government.
 NMLS# 712470